 Meanwhile, if you ask most people if butter is unhealthy, they will agree, even though it is a whole, minimally processed, natural food - the opposite of the oleo people think is healthier.
 I can make butter in a mason jar in 30 minutes while I watch TV, no added chemicals needed.

 40 years ago, saturated fat caused heart disease.
 Now it does not.
 What changed?
 Well, nothing.
 If a food fad catches the public's attention, researchers of questionable ethics rush to provide some confirmation bias.
 We see it now with BPA and high fructose corn syrup and GMOs, just like we saw it with DDT and alar in the past.
 (5) None of those I just listed were evidence-based health issues yet they have all been used to send the public into a panic.

-"There is a Colonial Woman on the Wing of the Plane Churning Butter!" - a funny line from a funny movie, in this instance used by a woman who promotes a lot of unscientific nonsense.
+"There is a Colonial Woman on the Wing of the Plane Churning Butter!" - a funny line from "Bridesmaids" a funny movie, in this instance used by Jenny McCarthy, a woman who promotes a lot of unscientific nonsense that the left adores, like that MMR vaccines cause autism.
 Credit and link: Chicago Sun-Times.

 People used to ask me how I stayed thin and I would tell them, "I eat like an idiot" - and they would laugh.
 But I was eating exactly the things that fad-based health pundits said was a bad idea.
 Meat and eggs and butter and bread and pasta.